larswd/larswd.github.io/_pages/about.md

 Getting started
 ======

-1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
-2. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
-3. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
-Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
-4. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
+1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
-5. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
+2. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
 They will appear at https://[your GitHub username].github.io/files/example.pdf.
-6. Check status by going to the repository settings, in the "GitHub pages" section
+3. Check status by going to the repository settings, in the "GitHub pages" section

 Site-wide configuration
 ------